-The budget deficit anticipated for 2020, together with the additional spending measures as stipulated by the supplementary budgets, will likely result in a deterioration in the Government's fiscal position and an increase in borrowings.
+Given the additional spending measures as stipulated by the supplementary budgets (including relief packages), the Government expects a budget deficit for 2021, which would likely result in a deterioration in the Government's fiscal position and an increase in borrowings.
 The impact of such effects is highly uncertain and will depend on, among others, the speed and extent of the economic recovery in Korea and internationally, which in turn will likely depend significantly on the scope and duration of the COVID-19 pandemic.